Zamiell/racing-plus/docs/challenges.md

 - Stored collectibles are removed from pools when you store them (even though they do not go into your inventory).
 - Stored collectibles are not removed from pools if they appear in the starting room of the run (but they are removed if you take them).
 - Stored collectibles cannot be rolled, voided, duplicated, or moved (with e.g. D6, D100, Eternal D6, Spindown Dice, Void, Abyss, Diplopia, Crooked Penny, Moving Box, or Dice Shard).
-- If you reset or die before touching the trophy, any collectibles that you stored on the run will be lost.
+- If you reset or die before touching the checkpoint/trophy, any collectibles that you stored on the run will be lost.
 Items already stored from previous characters will remain.
 (This prevents you from storing items from the Basement 1 Treasure Room.)
-- Mega Blast and Mega Mush will not appear in the starting room for Apollyon, but will remain in storage for subsequent characters.

 <br>